Wednesday, February 25, 2026

 by JACK FREEMAN

-SANDPOINT — The City Council voted 6-0 Wednesday to move forward with its plans to renovate the City Beach RV Park.
+SANDPOINT, Idaho — The Sandpoint City Council voted 6-0 Wednesday night to move forward with its plans to renovate the City Beach RV Park on Lake Pend Oreille, rejecting a proposal from Whitefish-based Averill Hospitality to fund alternate uses for the public space.

-After over an hour of public comment, the council made swift work of the vote, discussing the matter briefly before the unanimous vote.
+After over an hour of public comment, Council made swift work of the vote, discussing the matter briefly before the unanimous decision.
 Multiple councilors complimented the public for its involvement and dedication to the issue.

 "This vote is not necessarily a rejection of collaboration, and I want to remain open to future proposals to respect established boundaries and pursue preserve city assets," Councilor Joe Tate said.
 "I want to acknowledge the magnitude of the community and the involvement... it makes me really proud to be a resident in my hometown of Sandpoint."